klothoplatform/k2-sample-apps/chat/tutorial.md

 pipenv install
 ```

-Navigating this repo, the source code for the backend lives in the `app` directory, and the react frontend lives in the `frontend` directory. `infra.py` comes pre-configured for deployment with Klotho 2 and is located in the iac directory. `alembic` contains database migration scripts and configuration.
+Navigating this repo, you'll find the following directories:
+- `app` contains the source code for the backend lives in the `app`
+- `frontend` contains the react frontend
+- `infra.py` comes pre-configured for deployment with Klotho 2 and is located in the iac directory.
+- `alembic` contains database migration scripts and configuration.

 ## 4. Running the App Locally
 Use the `manage.py` script for various operations: